opossalite/linuxfiles/README.md

 ## Terrior's Linux Dotfiles
 Welcome to my linux dotfiles repo.
 This repo uses my personal project, Templater, to generate a set of config files.
-Simply configure config.txt according to the instructions defined in my Templater repo, and run templater.py.
-This will generate your configs in the output directory (this will be created after the file is run).
-For non-dotfile configuration, check out the wallpapers and themes folders (themes folder will contain info about which wallpaper to select for a given theme).
+Look at its repo here for more information on how to use it.
+Templater is provided with this repo, so you don't need to install it.
+To configure the output, simply edit the top section of config.txt and run Templater.

+To download this repo and generate dotfiles, use git clone --recursive.